The causal interpretation of acceleration factors

 \section{Discussion}

 In this work, we have formalized the causal interpretation of the acceleration factor estimand in AFT models, and we have shown that it yields an appropriate causal effect measure in the presence of frailty and treatment effect heterogeneity.
+The estimated acceleration factor in saturated AFT models can therefore be used directly to answer a causal question.
+For restricted models, e.g., assuming a time-invariant acceleration factor, the restricted model must be well specified to do so.

-If the model is well-specified, the estimated AFT model parameter can thus directly be used to answer a scientific question.
-In presence of heterogeneity, this does not hold for the parameter of a proportional hazard model, for which one should additionally derive the survival curves corresponding to the fitted model.
+The acceleration factor admits a clear causal interpretation as the ratio of quantiles of the potential outcome distributions under both frailty and effect heterogeneity.
+On the contrary, the parameter of a proportional hazard model does not retain a clear causal interpretation in the presence of neither forms of heterogeneity, and one should additionally derive the survival curves corresponding to the fitted model and use a measure that contrasts the survival curves to quantify the effect.

-The results are restricted to cause-effect relations that can be described by the specified structural causal accelerated failure time model (\ref{SCAFT}).
-We emphasize the generality of this model, as it leaves $F_{T^0}$ unspecified and the time-varying acceleration factor allows for arbitrary relationships between the quantiles of $F_{T^0}$ and $F_{T^a}$.
-Note that the validity of (\ref{SCAFT}) can not be verified with data as $F_{(T^0, T^a)}$ is not observed.
-However, we only use the causal mechanism to show what estimands are targeted when fitting a (time-variant) AFT model in the presence of heterogeneity.
-The validity of the AFT model to describe $F_{T\mid A=0}$ and $F_{T\mid A=a}$ (in absence of confounding equal to $F_{T^0}$ and $F_{T^a}$) can be verified.
+In absence of effect heterogeneity, the acceleration factor has both an individual-level interpretation (as the ratio individual potential outcomes) and a population-level interpretation (as the ratio of quantiles of the potential outcome distributions) irrespective of the presence of frailty.
+In contrast, the hazard ratio has no individual-level interpretation in the presence of frailty.

+When effect heterogeneity is present, the conditional and marginal versions of both the acceleration factor and hazard ratio differ, and the marginal estimands admit only population-level interpretations.
+Consequently, as demonstrated in \cref{sec:homo} and \cref{subsec:effect_hetero}, both marginal estimands may vary over time, even though the corresponding conditional estimands remain time-invariant.
+This time variation further complicates the causal interpretation of the hazard ratio: reasoning about time-variation in an estimand which conflates causal effects with selection is generally uninformative.
+For the acceleration factor, however, the estimand itself retains a transparent causal interpretation, and its time variation can be understood directly as the evolving ratio of quantiles of a mixture of potential outcome distributions.